gogodick/gogodick.github.io/_posts/2019-04-09-VPP-Load-Balancer.md

 ## 4.1.
 Introduction
 This module is not a node, and it registers load balancer plugin.

+There is garbage collection mechanism to remove entry without reference.

 ## 4.2.
 Interface
 Initial function is lb_init()